johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

   - Thanks [Dano](https://github.com/danowall) for faceplate / 3D models & project inspiration!

-## Project Updates

-I forked the project because my personal implementation of the clock got way behind time-wise, so I decided to rebuild the code for a Wi-Fi enabled device (Adafruit Feather) so it can periodically update the real-time clock (RTC) using an [Internet Time Server](https://tf.nist.gov/tf-cgi/servers.cgi) and [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP).

-I've tried to maintain as much of the original code as possible.
-So far, I made the following changes:

-* Move the sketch's configuration settings to an external file I could exclude from the repo.
-By doing this, and by including a separate file users must rename before compiling the project, users can refresh their local code base from the public repository without wiping out their configuration settings.
-* Removed the `DateTime theTime` global variable and declared it locally and passed it around as needed (global variables are bad).
-* Added more comments explaining the code in more detail (for users who want to better understand what's happening within the sketch).
-* Renamed the project files using dashes instead of camelCase; this names them consistently and, when you're working on systems where file name case matters, you won't have to deal with anything in upper case.
-* Added an test sketch to quickly validate the electronics assembly before configuring and deploying the main clock sketch.
-* Updated the enclosure files to accommodate the Adafruit Feather board and added the files to a separate folder in the repo
-* Added LASER cutter files for a 12-inch clock face for a wall mounted unit.

-For this version of the project, I selected the [Feather Huzzah 32](https://www.adafruit.com/product/3405); I became a big fan of the board's ESP32 chipset last year, so I knew the selected board had enough horsepower and memory for anything I needed.
-For the Real-time Clock (RTC) board, I selected the [DS3231 Precision RTC FeatherWing - RTC Add-on For Feather Boards](https://www.adafruit.com/product/3028); its a high precision board that deals properly with different temperature conditions.

 ## Hardware Components

 The project requires the following hardware components: